The Massacre

 Me: Yes.

-I should tell her to wait and see, but she’ll only waste the episode searching for the Meddling Monk, and we’re going to have enough trouble dealing with someone who looks like a Time Lord in a habit as it is.
+If I tell her to wait and see, she’ll only waste an episode looking for the Meddling Monk, and we’re going to have enough trouble dealing with someone who looks like a Time Lord in a habit as it is.

 Me: Yes.
 Yes, it is.

-The MassacreI suddenly remember that Eric Thompson is in this story, and I’m about to engage Sue in one of our little games, when I instinctively decide against it.
-She’s going to need her all wits about her if she’s going to concentrate on this recon, and distracting her from the plot with the identity of the actor playing Gaston wouldn’t be wise.
-In the end, I’m glad I didn’t because once you realise it’s him, it’s impossible not to hear Dougal, Florence and Zebedee in various states of distress whenever he opens his mouth.
+The MassacreI suddenly remember Eric Thompson is in this story, and I’m about to engage Sue in one of our little games, when I instinctively decide against it – she’s going to need her wits about her if she’s to concentrate on this recon.
+In the end, I’m glad I didn’t, because once you realise it’s him, it’s impossible not to hear Dougal, Florence and Zebedee in various states of distress whenever Gaston opens his mouth.

 Sue: This isn’t very funny, is it?